Abandoned & Little-Known Airfields:

-It depicted the field as having 2 grass runways, with a few small hangars & 4 single-engine aircraft at the northwest corner.
+A 1956 aerial view depicted Marlton-Medford Airport as having 2 grass runways, with a few small hangars & 4 single-engine aircraft at the northwest corner.

 An undated view of 3 taildraggers in front of 2 hangars at the Martlton-Medford Airport (courtesy of Pete Greene).